ibm-cloud-docs/dns/manage-dns-zone-records.md

 ## Editing a DNS zone record
 {: #edit-a-dns-zone-record}

-You can edit existing DNS zone records to update various areas, such as name, record type, and hostnames.
-Multiple hosts and aliases can be associated with a DNS zone record at any time.
+You can edit existing DNS zone records to update their name, target, and time to live (TTL).

 To edit a Primary zone record: